ilyavf/PHP-REST-API-JS/README.md

 # PHP-REST-API-JS
 Attempt at making a RESTful API in PHP and a JS client for it.

+PHP Version 5.6.18+ Required

 #### Details So Far
 This is my attempt at making a RESTFul API Server (kinda using MVC with routing) and a client side Javascript to communicate with the server as securely as possible (however SSL is still recommended).

-The server servers a single page application.
+The server serves a single page application.
 The server is a fully restful API and capable of CORS.

 I used a mix of OAuth and HMAC for the API communication.
 Please let me know if you see any problems with it.
 Details Below:

 Options are in the constants.php file.

 This project is still in development, a lot of clean up could be done such as commenting, using node and composer for libraries, and PHP Documentation.
+Also, you could make the PHP functions backwards compatible to a lower version.

 I made this because there were so few libraries that worked well between server and client, and also, didn't want to use standard OAuth.